Leibniz137/oasis-direct/README.md

 git config url."https://".insteadOf git://

 # to fix this error:
+TODO what was the error?

 yarn config set ignore-engines true
 ```

+(original Oasis Direct README begins here)

 # Oasis Direct
 Oasis.Direct is a convenient and user friendly fully-decentralized way to change tokens, especially DAI/ETH and DAI/ERC-20 token pairs.